 Instructions

-- Cook Tofu: Add enough oil to cover the base of a large skillet.
+- Cook Tofu: Pan-Seared Method: Add enough oil to cover the base of a large skillet.
 Heat the oil over medium-high heat.
 Once the oil is shimmering, add the tofu and cook for about 4 minutes on each side, or until crispy and golden brown.
-Add coconut aminos to cover the base of the skillet and cook the tofu on both sides until dark brown in color.
+Add a drizzle of coconut aminos to cover the base of the skillet and cook the tofu on both sides until dark brown.
 Set aside.
-(For oil-free, see notes below.)
+Oven Method (Oil-Free): Transfer the tofu to a large nonstick baking sheet in a single layer.
+Bake at 400ºF for 7 minutes before flipping them over.
+Bake for about 7 minutes more, or until crispy.
+Drizzle with more coconut aminos as desired.
+Set aside.

 - Bake covered for 30 minutes.
-Remove the foil and bake for 20 minutes more.
+Remove the cover and bake for 20 minutes more.

 Notes